+Single Payment Option

-Single Payment Option: With less than one year of eligibility service If you die during employment, have less than one year of eligibility service, and do not qualify for a Special Death Benefit, your designated beneficiaries will receive a single payment consisting of your accumulated member contributions (with interest).
+With less than one year of eligibility service

+If you die during employment, have less than one year of eligibility service, and do not qualify for a Special Death Benefit, your designated beneficiaries will receive a single payment consisting of your accumulated member contributions (with interest).
 If there are no designated beneficiaries at your death, the benefit is payable to your estate.

-Single Payment Option: With at least one year of eligibility service, but less than two years of eligibility service

-If you die during employment, have at least one year of eligibility service but less than two years of eligibility service, and do not qualify for a Special Death Benefit, your designated beneficiaries will receive a single payment consisting of your accumulated member contributions PLUS an amount equal to your annual earnable compensation (your salary for working the normal time in your position) at the time of death.
+With at least one year of eligibility service, but less than two years of eligibility service If you die during employment, have at least one year of eligibility service, and do not qualify for a Special Death Benefit, your designated beneficiaries will receive a single payment consisting of your accumulated member contributions PLUS an amount equal to your annual earnable compensation (your salary for working the normal time in your position) at the time of death.
 If there are no designated beneficiaries at your death, the benefit is payable to your estate.